-A. Dress Code:

-Appropriate student clothing includes, but is not limited to:

-- 1. Clothing appropriate for the weather. - 2.
+- A. Dress Code: The dress code applies to all students, staff, parents, and those attending school events while on school property and/or when representing the school, including yearbook and any other media publications.
+Appropriate student clothing includes, but is not limited to: - 1.
+Clothing appropriate for the weather. - 2.
 Clothing that does not create a health or safety hazard. - 3.
 Clothing appropriate for the activity (i.e. physical ed. or classroom), with athletes, cheerleaders, and extra-curricular participants conforming with the Minnesota State High School rules. - 4.
 Shoes must be worn at all times.

-Inappropriate student clothing includes, but is not limited to:
+Inappropriate clothing includes, but is not limited to:

-- 1. "Short shorts", skimpy tank tops, clothing that exposes the midriff, clothing that does not fully cover undergarments at all times, and clothing that is not in keeping with school standards. - 2.
+- 1. Shorts/skirts deemed too short, skimpy tank tops, tops with spaghetti straps, low-cut tops, clothing that exposes the midriff, clothing that does not fully cover undergarments at all times, and clothing that is not in keeping with school standards. - 2.
 Clothing which bears a message that is lewd, vulgar, obscene, or contain sexual innuendoes (i.e. shirts displaying messages or images that can/may be construed as that of a sexual nature or overtone, or sex/gender demeaning). - 3.
 Apparel promoting products or activities that are illegal for use by minors. - 4.
 Objectionable emblems, badges, symbols, signs, words, objects, or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals. - 5.
 Any apparel or footwear that would damage school property. - 6.
-Hats and hoods are not allowed during school hours, except with the approval of the principal. - Although some formal wear may be strapless, have spaghetti straps, include slits in the skirts, etc., ALL CLOTHING AT FORMAL EVENTS, SUCH AS HOMECOMING, PROM, ETC. MUST BE IN KEEPING WITH SCHOOL STANDARDS.
+Hats and hoods are not allowed from 8:20am-3:18pm without approval from the principal.
+They also are not allowed in the lunchroom at anytime. - Although some formal wear may be strapless, have spaghetti straps, include slits in the skirts, etc., ALL CLOTHING AT FORMAL EVENTS, SUCH AS HOMECOMING, PROM, ETC. MUST BE IN KEEPING WITH SCHOOL STANDARDS.